HubertSotnowski/cainapp-old/README.md

 Unlike previously, Cainapp now runs on CUDA.
 Fortunately, it runs on the driver-based version, so the only requirements are

-1. A NVidia GPU
+1. A NVidia GPU supported by pytorch (i think it's kepler and newer)
-2. Driver version >396.26

-So in theory, it could even run on a GTX 650